jbianquetti/chef-sybase/README.md

 * create templates
 * create files
 * constraint to redhat family
-* Do somethig cool with sysctl.conf  maybe with Chef::File:Edit !
+* Do somethig cool with sysctl.conf  maybe with juanje's https://github.com/juanje/cookbook-conf or  Chef::File:Edit !
 This is an horrible way !
 * Feed  SQL scripts (includes secure password mangement!!)
 * Manage dababases with LWRP
 * use minitest, Luke!